Companhia das Letras: History

+Main Genres

-From its inception, literature and social sciences have been the main areas of Companhia das Letras, spanning several subgenres: foreign language and original fiction, poetry, detective and thriller novels, literary criticism, historical works, political science, anthropology, philosophy and psychology; now they also publish the photograph, cooking, science fiction, biology, memoirs, travel literature, and so on.
+Companhia has focused on literature and social sciences since its establishment.
+The company covers subgenres such as Brazilian fiction, foreign language and original fiction, poetry, detective and thriller novels, literary criticism, historical works, political science, biographies, memoirs, travel reports, anthropology, philosophy, and psychology.

-"The publisher produces a wide range of books, from the Bible to young adult literature, novels, biographies and comics" (Dolhnikoff, 2012).
-According to the publisher's 2015 survey on the favourite books and authors of all age groups, foreign works are among the most popular, but more than half of them still come from Brazil (Dolhnikoff, 2012).
-Furthermore, the publisher created two new sub-brands to differentiate commercial books and purely literary works.
-Paralela, a commercial book brand, and Seguinte, a young adult book brand.
+According to the publisher's 2015 survey of the favourite books and authors of all age groups, foreign works are among the most popular, but more than half of them still come from Brazil.
+Furthermore, the publisher created two new sub-brands to differentiate commercial books and purely literary works: Paralela, a commercial book brand, and Seguinte, a young adult book brand.

+Published Authors

-The list of the publisher's authors includes 12 Nobel Prize-winning writers, including the famous American poet Elizabeth Bishop, the American experimental psychologist Steven Pinker, Nobel laureate Doris Lessing, and José Saramago.
-Steven Pinker, Nobel Laureate Doris Lessing, José Saramago, and 12 other Nobel Prize writers.
-In Asia, we have published authors such as Junichiro Tanizaki and Haruki Murakami.
+The list of the publisher's authors includes 12 Nobel Prize-winning writers, including the famous American poet Elizabeth Bishop, the American experimental psychologist Steven Pinker, Doris Lessing, and José Saramago.